CarlMurray/failte-pp2/README.md

 # Acknowledgements

-This project was completed as my Portfolio Project 2 submission for the Full Stack Web Developer (eCommerce) Diploma at the Code Institute.
+This project was completed as my Portfolio Project 2 submission for the Full Stack Web Development (eCommerce) Diploma at the Code Institute.
 I would like to thank my site accessibility testing participant, Aziz Zeidieh (http://maximusaccess.com/), for his valued input and feedback which helped to inform the design and development of **fáilte** from an accessibility standpoint.

 ---